WWE Pays Tribute To The Kliq’s Historical Curtain Call, And Jim Cornette Continues To Throw Shade

 Scott Hall was wrestling at the time under the moniker Razor Ramon, and Kevin Nash was known as “Big Daddy Cool” Diesel (they weren’t the best with nicknames back then).
 In May of that historic year in the WWE, Hall and Nash signed contracts to WCW.
 Before the dynamic duo parted ways with the company, they performed one last match in Madison Square Garden at a house show.

 Nash, Hall, Triple H (then known as Hunter Hearst Helmsley), and Shawn Michaels were all involved in a steel cage match that night.
-After the contest concluded, in a then shocking moment, the four WWE superstars all hugged each other goodbye in the middle of the ring—and fans in attendance went nuts!
+After the contest concluded, in a then-shocking moment, the four WWE superstars all hugged each other goodbye in the middle of the ring—and fans in attendance went nuts!
 This was before social media and YouTube, so the thought of a video going viral was unheard of.
 But the news made its way through various publications and dirt sheets, and at the time, the WWE was not happy.

 .@ShawnMichaels, #Diesel, @SCOTTHALLNWO and @TripleH change sports-entertainment forever with the infamous "Curtain Call." pic.twitter.com/VslZdd47QM